tjhickey724/compiler_design/notes/optimization/constant_folding.md

   * if B or C is NotContant, then assign NotConstant to A

 We then traverse the flow graph  iteratively until there is no change.

+### NOTE on Graph Traveral...
+The best way to traverse the graph is using a multiple pass where in each pass we perform a depth first left-to-right traveral but not following edges that lead to a node that has already been visited.
+The paths we traverse decompose the graph into a spanning tree with the untravelled edges corresponding to loops.
+For constant folding we could process the instructions in any random order and it wouldn't effect the outcome, but could slow down the convergence.

+Why does this algorithm always terminate?
+(Hint: the values always go up from Undefined, to a constant value, and possibly to NotConstant).

 ### Optimization pass
 Once we know which variables are constant, we can optimize the 3 address code, by